jthack/hydeout/_posts/2022-09-29-how-to-create-ai-art.md

 ## DALL·E 2

 The instructions here are simple.
-Go to [here](https://labs.openai.com/signup) to get started.
+Go [here](https://labs.openai.com/signup) to get started.
 There's no longer a waitlist.
-Now you can start generating images.
+Once logged in you can start generating images.

 ### Pricing
 - You get 50 free credits your first month.